 Madame de Staël was always noisy and unrestrained, emotionally and sexually; her stormy moods drove away her unfaithful lover, misnamed Constant, while my friend Sarah never goes over the top or makes a nuisance of herself in public.
 She has classically and instinctively good manners; she knows why they were created in the first place, to make life pleasant for other people.

 One of the sympathetic things about Madame de Staël was that she was a very loyal friend; so is Sarah.

-Sarah lives near water, too, or that is how I imagine her, under clear Mediterranean skies.
+Sarah lives near water, too; that is how I imagine her now, under clear Mediterranean skies.
 Though they both love hats, I’ve not yet seen Sarah in a bright silk turban like Madame de Staël’s.

 Germaine de Staël showing off one of her trademark turbans, in a detail of a painting c.1810, attributed by different sources to François Gérard or, more likely from the style and background, Anne-Louis Girodet de Roucy Trioson.
 Image source: Wikipedia